gugan73715/10-Channel-STM32-Nucelo-and-Nano-based-18650-lithium-Cell-Characterization-Board/README.md

 - Data is written to MicroSD using SPI
 - TXU0304PWR unidirectional voltage level translator for 5V to 3.3V for SCK, MOSI, CS (MCU to MicroSD) and 3.3V to 5V for MISO (MicroSD to MCU)
-- SD detect LED for user friendliness
+- SD detect LED for user-friendliness
 - Parameters: Time, Cell Voltage, Discharge Current, Internal Resistance, I_set, Cut-off voltage and capacity (mAh / Wh)
 - Internal Resistance is calculated using r = (V_OC - V_sense)/I. (Voltage drop across cell under a load)